Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Simulation Results

 \subsection{Convergence of the Proposed BCD Algorithm}

 In Figure \ref{fig:ISAC_convergence}, we investigate the convergence of the proposed \textbf{Algorithm 2} for different numbers of antenna elements $N_{\mathrm{T}}$, snapshots $M$, legitimate users $K$, and potential eavesdroppers $J$.
-In particular, we consider three cases: Case 1 with $M=10$, $N_{\mathrm{T}}=12$, $K=5$, and $J=2$; Case 2 with $M=12$, $N_{\mathrm{T}}=14$, $K=5$, and $J=2$; and Case 3 with $M=12$, $N_{\mathrm{T}}=14$, $K=7$, and $J=3$.
-It can be observed that for all three cases, the proposed BCD algorithm monotonically converges quickly to a stationary point.
+In particular, we consider four cases: Case 1 with $M=10$, $N_{\mathrm{T}}=12$, $K=5$, $J=2$, and $\varsigma_d[m]=0.05$; Case 2 with $M=12$, $N_{\mathrm{T}}=14$, $K=5$, $J=2$, and $\varsigma_d[m]=0.05$; Case 3 with $M=12$, $N_{\mathrm{T}}=14$, $K=7$, $J=3$, and $\varsigma_d[m]=0.05$; and Case 4 with $M=10$, $N_{\mathrm{T}}=12$, $K=5$, $J=2$, and $\varsigma_d[m]=0.1$.
+As can be observed, for all four cases, the proposed BCD algorithm monotonically converges quickly to a stationary point.
 Specifically, for Case 1, the proposed algorithm converges within $10$ iterations of \textbf{Algorithm 2} on average.
 For Case 2, the proposed algorithm needs roughly 5 additional iterations to converge to a slightly larger objective value compared to Case 1.
-This is because the larger values of $M$ and $N_{\mathrm{T}}$ facilitate a more efficient beamforming policy and the corresponding feasible region of the problem in \eqref{prob2} expands with $M$ and $N_{\mathrm{T}}$.
-Moreover, compared to Case 1 and Case 2, for Case 3, the proposed algorithm needs around $25$ additional iterations on average for convergence since the larger values of $K$ and $J$ lead to a larger number of optimization variables and constraints.
+This is because the larger values for $M$ and $N_{\mathrm{T}}$ facilitate a more efficient beamforming policy and the corresponding feasible region of problem \eqref{prob2} expands with $M$ and $N_{\mathrm{T}}$.
+Moreover, compared to Case 1 and Case 2, for Case 3, the proposed algorithm needs around $25$ additional iterations for convergence since the larger values of $K$ and $J$ lead to a larger number of optimization variables and constraints.
+Besides, compared to Case 1, for Case 4, the proposed scheme converges to a slightly larger objective function value in roughly the same number of iterations.
+This is because, by relaxing the beam pattern mismatch requirement, the feasible set of the considered optimization problem is enlarged.
+As a result, the proposed algorithm may converge to a more efficient solution, leading to a higher system sum secrecy rate.
 Overall, we conclude that the proposed algorithm enjoys fast convergence.